-More considered feedback will be posted next month, but for now this page shares the immediacy of events, for those who missed out to find out more, and for those who were lucky enough to attend to remember.
+This page features photos, images, links and comments for those who missed ab event to find out more, and for those who were lucky enough to attend to remember.
+A longer report will be posted on the website soon.

 YORK SPOKEN WORD POETRY AND PROSE OPEN MIC: Tuesday 2nd March.
 “Thanks all for a good night’s poetry”; (To one poet) “Thank you for your powerful, courageous words”; “Amazing night, thanks all”.
 And here’s an image of Kate Jenkinson speaking her words, while tears listen (image posted with permission from all those featured).
 More info on future Open Mic sessions: www.yorkspokenword.org.uk